hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 storageclass.storage.k8s.io/nfs patched
 ~~~

-Next we will create some NFS-backed persistent volumes (PVs) for our VM persistent volume claims (PV) to utilise.
+Next we will create some NFS-backed persistent volumes (PVs) for our VM persistent volume claims (PVCs) to utilise.
 However, before we do that, let's review the NFS setup we are going to use.

 We have deployed a simple NFS server to the RHPDS bastion host.
 This is the same machine you connected to as lab-user to port forward for the squid.
 The NFS server is sharing four directories on that host.
 You can view the setup directly on that bastion (not from within the lab environment's CLI):